 In the past he served as the Deputy Director of the Center for Digital Government.
 He also retired in May, 2012, after over 8 years serving as Chief Technology Officer (CTO) for the City of Seattle and director of the city's Department of Information Technology (DoIT).
 In this capacity he managed over 200 employees and budgets up to $59 million to support city government technology, and reported directly to Mayor Michael McGinn.

 Schrier was named one of Government Technology’s 25 Doers, Dreamers and Drivers in 2008, and a Computerworld Premier 100 Leader for 2010.
 He writes a blog about the intersection of information technology and government, how they sometimes collide but often influence and change each other.
 He tweets at www.twitter.com/billschrier

 Schrier is a retired officer with the U.S. Army Corps of Engineers.
-He is a graduate of Loras College in Dubuque, Iowa, and holds a Masters in Public Administration from the University of Washington.
+He holds a Masters in Public Administration from the University of Washington.

 All over the country, community leaders are looking to boost economic development through various initiatives.
 One key element in many of those initiatives is the use of information technology.
 When local governments build IT infrastructure, create e-government applications, assist high-tech startups or otherwise focus on technology, they create conditions that draw businesses to their communities and help retain skilled workers.
 This paper discusses and provides examples of these various ways local government can use technology to ultimately make a community more attractive to businesses, visitors and residents.